ay-lab/mustache/README.md

 # Mustache

 Mustache (Multi-scale Detection of Chromatin Loops from Hi-C and Micro-C Maps using Scale-Space Representation) is a tool by Abbas Roayaei Ardakany, Halil Tuvan Gezer, Stefano Lonardi and Ferhat Ay (ferhatay@lji.org).
 Mustache is a tool for multi-scale detection of chromatin loops from Hi-C and Micro-C contact maps.
-Mustache uses recent technical advances in scale-space theory in Computer Vision to detect chromatin loops caused by interaction of DNA segments with variable size.
+Mustache uses recent technical advances in scale-space theory in Computer Vision to detect chromatin loops caused by interaction of DNA segments with a variable size.
 For more information read the full paper on <a href="https://www.biorxiv.org/content/10.1101/2020.02.24.963579v1">bioaRxiv</a>.

 ## Installation